 What is the Dress Code?

 In general, our Summit delegates choose business casual attire.
-As with any event held in a ballroom or theater, a light sweater or jacket is recommended for temperature fluctuations.
+As with any event held in a ballroom, a light sweater or jacket is recommended for temperature fluctuations.
 Comfortable shoes are recommended for enjoying the exhibit area and for walking throughout the Convention Center.
 Denver in summer can present delightful late afternoon rain showers, so an umbrella is not a bad idea.

 (Shuttles and assistance for transit between the hotel and the Convention Center will be provided for those who need/prefer not to walk or in case of weather.)

 The Summit headquarters hotel provides a lovely and convenient way to get the most from the event.
 Special group rates are available by calling 1-888-421-1442.
 Hotel reservations are separate from Summit registration and are the responsibility of each individual/group.

 Other options for Local Lodging

 Denver does have many other lodging choices in the downtown area as well as the suburban areas served by the light rail transit system.
 For a list of campgrounds and RV parks, click here.

 Location and Logistics

 All programs and exhibits at the Convention Center!